richardanaya/web.rs/crates/class_names/README.md

 # How to use

 This library includes a macro for easily expressing a list of CSS class names (some which may be optional).
-The macro takes in a mixed list of `&str`,`String`,`Option<&str>`,or `Option<String>` and calculates a final list of class names for the HTML `class` attribute.
+The macro takes in a mixed list of `&str`,`String`,`Option<&str>`, or `Option<String>` and calculates a final list of class names for the HTML `class` attribute.
 Here's some examples

 1. use strings
 ```rust